What is Capital Equipment at EY?

 Are you eligible to apply?

-If you have an honours degree in a technical, engineering or science related degree by the time the programme starts, this is for you.
+You’ll need a minimum of Level 2/GCSE (or equivalent) in English Language & Maths, three A-levels, 5 Highers or equivalent, and an honours degree (in a technical, engineering or science related subject) by the time the programme starts.
 You must also be able to demonstrate an interest in capital equipment/engineering.

 London only programme